 "And was there any reaction to your leaving?"

 Many thanks for sending me such an interesting interview.
 The vicar at the time would, I think, have been the Rev. Oscar Wade Wilde (who was apparently very proud to be distantly related to the famous Oscar Wilde).
 The old vicarage of All Saints, where your great grandmother must have worked, was pulled down in the 1960s, but its grounds used to occupy most of the space between the churchyard and Westwood Road, including what is now Clare Court.
 The present vicarage in Westwood Road just takes up a very small part of this area.
 The pub mentioned might have been the Bricklayer's Arms or the Spare Rib, now on the sites of nos.
-2 and 5, Church Street, or the Dun Horse, that still survives as a pub but is now known as The Aviator, in the corner between Church Place and Ramsey Road.
+2 and 5, Church Street, or the Dun Horse, that became The Aviator, in the corner between Church Place and Ramsey Road, and which has now been converted into a private house.
 More information welcome!
 (PG)

 Go on to Betty Yeandle's account of her time at SLEPE HALL SCHOOL.